^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Studies conducted by various specialists - obstetrician-gynecologists, teratologists, embryopharmacologists, physiologists and many others, suggest that chemicals can actually affect the fetus, causing the development of embryopathies.
+Research conducted by various specialists - obstetricians-gynecologists, teratologists, embryopharmacologists, physiologists and many others, indicate that chemicals can indeed affect the fetus, causing the development of embryopathies.
 Embryopathy is a congenital anomaly that occurs in the first three months of pregnancy.
-(In addition to embryopathies, fetopathies are also distinguished, these are anomalies that have arisen in the fetus after the third month of pregnancy).
-Causes of embryopathy can be:
+(In addition to embryopathies, there are also fetopathies.
+These are anomalies that occur in the fetus after the third month of pregnancy).
+The causes of embryopathies can be:

 • exposure to chemicals;